Dohaaniba/clone_hotel/README.md

 Check Room Availability: Easily check the availability of rooms for a specific date with a precise number of guests.
 Reservation Management: Reserve one or multiple rooms effortlessly.
 View Reservations: Visualize existing reservations.
+Modify and Delete Reservations: Flexibly edit or remove reservations as needed.